094459/aqd-cli-workshop/workshop/04-advanced-topics.md

 ✔ Deleted to-do list: Build a simple Python Flask fact-checking application with basic UI and fact verification functionality
 ```

-> You can also delete these by deleting the corresponding todo json file in the ".amazonq/cli-todo-lists" directory.

 ---

 ### Tangent Mode

 In the previous labs, we have explored context engineering and looked at some of the techniques you have available to you to effectively manage your context.
-In this lab we are going to introduce a new experimental feature that provides some useful additional capabilities to help you minimise polluting your context.
+In this lab we are going to introduce a new experimental feature that provides some useful additional capabilities to help you minimize polluting your context.
 What does this mean?
 As your Kiro CLI sessions progress, you might need to use Kiro CLI to do adjacent tasks (for example, maybe troubleshoot an issue, or perhaps dive into a rabbit hole) but those tasks might not necessarily contribute to your objective and so you might not want to include the output of those interactions in your context.

 **Tangent mode** creates conversation checkpoints, allowing you to explore side topics without disrupting your main conversation flow.
 Enter tangent mode, ask questions or explore ideas, then return to your original conversation exactly where you left off.

-**Task-14**
+**Task-08**

-The first thing we need to do is enable this by using the /experiment mode ( [see the advanced section for more details if you missed that section out](/workshop/01b-advanced-setup-topics.md) ) - move down to "Tangent Mode" and then press space
+The first thing we need to do is enable this by using the /experiment mode ( [see the advanced section for more details if you missed that section out](/workshop/02-advanced-setup-topics.md) ) - move down to "Tangent Mode" and then press space

 ```
 ?
 Select an experiment to toggle ›